wilfongtech/wilfongtech/README.md

 - **Managing Proxmox environments in my homelab
 - **Creating a Podman setup to also learn about containerization
 - **Diving into GO as a programming language
+- **Learning to use AI not as a mean to vibecode, but as an accelarator of gathering knowledge